Anchal0035/Summer-Olympic-Analysis/README.md

 Summer olympic analysis using CSV file in python

-This is an assignment from Elite Techno Group to us There were 8 questions for which we need answer through our specific  codes
+This is an assignment from Elite Techno Group to me.
+There were 8 questions for which we need answer through our specific  codes.

-This folder has a Summer.csv file having the details of the Summer Olympics of various sports, athletes, medals, etc from the year 1896 to 2012.
-It has 31,165 records
+This folder has a summer.csv file having the details of the Summer Olympics of various sports, athletes, medals, etc from the year 1896 to 2012.
+It has 31,165 records.

 ## QUESTIONS---